guillaumedelaloy/ab-testing/README.md

 <br>
 <br>
 **Before the experiment**, you had two options on the course overview page: "start free trial" and "access course materials".
-If the student clicks **"start free trial"**, they will be asked to enter their credit card information, and then they will be enrolled in a free trial for the paid version of the course.
-After 14 days, they will automatically be charged unless they cancel first.
-If the student clicks **"access course materials"**, they will have access to the course content but will not receive any feedbacks.
+If a student clicks **"start free trial"**, he will be asked to enter his credit card information, and then he will be enrolled in a free trial for the paid version of the course.
+After 14 days, he will automatically be charged unless he cancels first.
+If a student clicks **"access course materials"**, he will have access to the course content but will not receive any feedbacks.
 <br>
 <br>
-**The experiment** consists in asking the following question if the students clicks "start free trial": How much time will you spend on this course per week?
-If the student writes 5 hours or more, then the student will access the checkout process as before.
+**The experiment** consists in asking the following question if a student clicks "start free trial": How much time will you spend on this course per week?
+If a student writes 5 hours or more, then the student will access the checkout process as before.
 If the student indicates less than 5 hours, then he will receive a message telling him that this course requires usually at least 5 hours/week.
-At this point, the student would have the option to continue enrolling in the free trial, or access the course materials for free instead.
+At this point, the student will have the option to continue enrolling in the free trial, or access to the course materials for free instead.
 Here is a screenshot explaining the experiment:
 <br>
 <br>
 <p align="center">